johncheetham/gshogi/README.rst

         Enter 'python setup.py build' to build it.

-        Then execute 'run.py' to start gshogi
+        Then 'python run.py' to run it.

 Installing on the system